 Tesla cars ordered before January 2017 can use the Supercharger stations for free, while all other cars are allotted 400kWh per year for free.
 After that users will have a small fee, but it's still nothing compared to what filling up a tank of gas costs.

 Tesla recently introduced V3 Superchargers, which will increase the charging to 250kW, potentially halving the charge time for compatible vehicles.
+Tesla's cars are also compatible with other chargers (as long as the plug fits), but Superchargers are exclusive to Tesla cars.

 To find a Supercharger station near you, see Tesla's Supercharger map.